twak/panoscraper/README.md

+edit: the new restrictions on sv usage (and cost) means that this extension no longer really works.
+Sorry!

 chrome extension to list all (current and past) streetview panorama ids in an area drawn on the map, with metadata ([plugin](https://github.com/twak/panoscraper/tree/master/plugin), [instructions for loading plugin via developer mode](https://developer.chrome.com/extensions/getstarted#unpacked)).

 ![docs](https://github.com/twak/panoscraper/blob/master/doc.png?raw=true)